On the KPZ equation with fractional diffusion: global regularity and existence results: Introduction

+The paper is organized as follows.
 In Section \ref{sec2} we collect some tools that will be used systematically in the paper.
 We begin by specifying the sense in which the solutions are understood, and we state some tools as the Kato's inequality and the gradient regularity for an associated elliptic problem.

 In order to prove gradient regularity for the solution based on the representation formula, we need to show gradient regularity for the fractional heat kernel.
 This is done in Section \ref{sec3} where we also consider the general linear fractional heat equation with $L^1$ data.
 In this case we are able to show the uniqueness of the solution and to prove the strong convergence of the solution of the approximating problems in a suitable Sobolev space without using the Landes regularizing approximation.
 General regularity results of the gradient and the Hardy-Sobolev term $\dfrac{u}{\delta^s}$ are obtained, in particular, close to $\partial \Omega\times(0,T)$.
-This will be useful in order to complete the regularity schema of this class of equations, as is done in \cite{APNC} for the elliptic equation.
+This will be useful in order to complete the regularity schema of this class of equations, as is done in \cite{AP} for the elliptic equation.

 As a consequence of the results in Section 3, Section 4 is devoted to prove the surprising nonexistence result.
 We consider the Problem \eqref{grad} in Section \ref{sec4}.
 We begin with the case of $L^1$ data and for all $\a<\a_0=\dfrac{N+2s}{N+1}$ and prove the existence of a weak solution with suitable regularity.
 We also prove that the condition on $\a$ is optimal in the sense that for $\a>\a_0$, then there exists $f\in L^1(\O_T)$ such that problem \eqref{grad} has no solution.